 As discussed in Chapter 4, extending the Red Line is not an immediately realistic proposition for numerous reasons.
 WMATA has indicated that it will not support extensions until the safety and state of good repair needs of the Metrorail core are addressed.
-WMATA also has planning-level criteria that assess the viability of Metrorail extensions1, and today, the proposed extension does not satisfy these criteria.
-Improving walkability and densifying proposed station locations will help advance the cause to expand Metrorail at some future time.
-In support of these needs, this Plan recommends the county provide advanced support to its near- and long-term master planned stops and stations.
+WMATA also has planning-level criteria that assess the viability of Metrorail extensions2, and today, the proposed extension does not satisfy these criteria.
+In addition, as the Red Line extension advances through